 These 3 are interrelated as you first need to have an idea of what repair you need to do and then budget for it, and thereafter allocate enough time to complete the repair.
 However, too many house repairs can cause a person to run out of ideas, cash and time as is explained below.

-When you first enter a new house, you can immediately evaluate it by inspection and then get an idea of what kind of repair needs to be done.
+hen you first enter a new house, you can immediately evaluate it by inspection and then get an idea of what kind of repair needs to be done.
 However, if the house is in a dilapidated state and you do not want to budget for home improvement that would not only renovate but also renovate the house, you could decide to repair the major faults in the house – and if the budget allows, you can repair all the identifiable faults.
 However, there is a caveat to this, and it is aptly described by the phrase, identifiable faults.
-These denotes that you cannot recognize all the faults in the house.
+These denote that you cannot recognize all the faults in the house.

-To make matters worse, you ideas of how to repair one fault can directly interfere with the repair of another fault, or your repair ideas can risk creating more faults.
+To make matters worse, your ideas of how to repair one fault can directly interfere with the repair of another fault, or your repair ideas can risk creating more faults.
 Basically, when planning house repairs, one first audits all the identifiable faults, and then decides on the best approaches to repair these faults.
-Afterwards, a budget for this repair exercise is prepared and thereafter the repair exercise commences.
+Afterward, a budget for this repair exercise is prepared and thereafter the repair exercise commences.
 However, during the repair exercise, one encounters new faults that had not been accounted for before.

 After identifying the faults in the house, one must budget for their repairs.
 This requires the house owner to know which types of repair need to be done, and this can necessitate them to consult repair specialists.
-This in turn requires them to budget for such consultation, and if needed the labor cost if the repairs are to be done by qualified specialists and workers.
+This, in turn, requires them to budget for such consultation, and if needed the labor cost if the repairs are to be done by qualified specialists and workers.

 Sometimes, the resulting budget can exceed the original lump sum of cash set aside for the repair project.
-This creates a budget deficit, which in turn creates a dilemma as the house owner waggles between avoiding some repairs or postponing the repair till enough cash is available.
+This creates a budget deficit, which in turn creates a dilemma as the house owner waggles between avoiding some repairs or postponing the repair until enough cash is available.
 Likewise, too many repairs on aging systems fitted in the house can exhaust the finances in the long run.
 Additionally, these repairs rarely add value to the house apart from just making them presentable to potential home-buyers.

 Therefore, if you are stuck with many repairs and a constrained budget, or you want to avoid repairing aging systems in your house, you can sell the house.
 We buy houses at a fair price and comfortable terms.

 Each fault that is set to be repaired requires the house owner to set a timeline for its repair exercise.
 If there are many faults, the house owner is forced to divide the repair work into 2 groups.
 In the first group are repair works that must be done sequentially, that is, repair work A must be completed for repair work B to commence.
-In the second group are set repair works that can be done concurrently, that is repair work A can be done at the same time as repair work B.
+In the second group are set to repair works that can be done concurrently, that is repair work A can be done at the same time as repair work B.

 As expected, sequential repair works are done on a single system, where repair work is divided into phases with the early repair phases setting the foundation for the coming repair work.
 On the other hand, work in the second group are done on different sections of the house, for example, the bedroom can be repaired at the same time as the bathroom is being repaired.